clstoulouse/motu/README.md

         <Context docBase="/opt/cmems-cis/motu/data/public/static-files/motu" path="/motu"/>
  [...]
 ```
 Finally in motuConfiguration.xml remove the attribute named: [httpBaseRef](#motuConfig-httpBaseRef).
+(Do not set it empty, remove it).

 If you want to set another path instead of "/motu", you have to set also the business configuration parameter named [httpBaseRef](#motuConfig-httpBaseRef).